Bongani-4/FarmGuardian-Android/README.md

 Example:  Hire someone professional to come and take care of your livestock anywhere,anytime

+Idea: find lost livestock

+Example:  let other farmers know of your lost livestock and get notified when its seen somewhere

 News:

 Idea: Get up to date with the world's or local current agriculture news.